StirlingLabs/Assimp.Net/README.md

 In addition, check out these other projects from the same author:

 [TeximpNet](https://bitbucket.org/Starnick/teximpnet) - A wrapper for the Nvidia Texture Tools and FreeImage libraries, which is a sister library to this one.

+[MemoryInterop.ILPatcher](https://bitbucket.org/Starnick/memoryinterop.ilpatcher) - This is the ILPatcher that is required at build time, it uses Mono.Cecil to inject IL code to improve native interop.
+The ILPatcher is cross-platform, which enables building of AssimpNet on non-windows platforms.

 [Tesla Graphics Engine](https://bitbucket.org/Starnick/tesla3d) - A 3D rendering engine written in C# and the primary driver for developing AssimpNet.